center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

    <details><summary>Extra Credit - Execute Persistence</summary>

-      This is not apart of the emulation plan however, if you want to manualy verify the LaunchAgent works you can use `launchctl` to manualy load and execute the LaunchAgent. macOS loads and excecutes LaunchAgents upon user logon, therefore it would be abnormal for the adversary to arbitrarily execute a LaunchAgent when there is an established session.
+      This is not part of the emulation plan however, if you want to manually verify the LaunchAgent works you can use `launchctl` to manually load and execute the LaunchAgent. macOS loads and excecutes LaunchAgents upon user logon, therefore it would be abnormal for the adversary to arbitrarily execute a LaunchAgent when there is an established session.

       The below commands will allow you to manually load the `OSX.OceanLotus` LaunchAgent.